-Sputter Deposition of SiO2 for Temperature Compensation of SAW Filters
+Sputter Deposition of Silicon Dioxide for Temperature Compensation of SAW Filters

 Temperature compensated surface acoustic wave (TC-SAW) frequency filters have opened a new field of applications in mobile communication.
 As standard SAW filters show a temperature-dependent frequency drift of -20 ppm/K up to -40 ppm/K, many high-frequency applications as well as communication in narrow RF bands would not be possible.
 The application of silicon dioxide (SiO2) for temperature compensation (see Fig. 1) allows the reduction of the temperature-dependent filter frequency drift (TCF) of a TC-SAW filter down to 0 ppm/K. However, the filter performance strongly depends on the quality of the deposited SiO2 as it contributes to the acoustic wave propagation.
 Especially, a dense and closed layer growth on the interdigital transducer (IDT) is challenging due to the high aspect ratio and varying seed material.
 In parallel, the industry requirement of high wafer throughput has to be fulfilled.